Psalm 16: Judaism

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, Psalm 16 is appointed to be read on the morning of the third day of the month.

 Musical settings

 Heinrich Schütz wrote a setting of a metric paraphrase of Psalm 16 in German, "Bewahr mich, Gott, ich trau auf dich", SWV 112, for the Becker Psalter, published first in 1628.
 In 1699, Marc-Antoine Charpentier wrote "Conserva me Domine", H.230, for soloists, chorus, strings, and continuo.
 The King James Version of verse 10 is used in Handel's oratorio Messiah, HWV 56.